Proven-Paradox/shaper-system/Handbook.md

 #### Lingering Provocation
 Any time you [Provoke](#provoke) a target, that Provocation lasts for 2 rounds.

-#### Long Arm of Justice
-Increase the range at which your Counter Abilities can affect enemies by 1.
-For example, the Riposte Ability normally only reaches enemies in melee range.
-With this Lesson, Riposte would also function against enemies who strike from Short range.
-(This could be reflecting missiles, expanding your retaliation field, invoking stronger magical counters, or something similar.)

 #### Manamaim
 Whenever you spend MP to cast a damaging Spell, you may increase the MP cost by the Spell's tier.
 If you do, add your [Capacity](#vitalitycapacity) to your damage.
 This extra damage is not included in multipliers.